Peter Young (tutor): Joanna Murray and Marjory Nairne

-Peter Young's second wife was Janet Murray, Lady Hallyards, daughter of William Murray of Tullibardine and Polmaise.
+Peter Young's second wife was Janet Murray, Lady Hallyards, daughter of William Murray of Polmaise.
 She had been twice widowed: firstly widow of Lord Torphichen; secondly widow of John Graham, Lord Hallyards who was killed in 1592 by James Sandilands of Slamannan.
 Married early in 1596, she survived her marriage for only six months, dying in November 1596.

 In 1600, Sir Peter married his third wife, Marjory, daughter of Nairne of Sandfurd, Fife, by whom he had four daughters, including;